Course Outline

 - Strategies

-- System Start-up
+- System Startup

-- The C Part
+- The C Component

-- The C++ Part
+- The C++ Component

 - Standard Library

-- Standard Template Library, STL
+- Standard Template Library (STL)

 - iostream Library

-- Major extensions made on STL due to C++11:
+- Major STL Extensions in C++11:

-- Move semantics
+- Move Semantics

 - Variadic Templates

-- Concurrency
+- Concurrency Support

 - Memory Management